Civil and Environmental Engineering

 CEEN425.
 CEMENTITIOUS MATERIALS FOR CONSTRUCTION.
 3.0 Semester Hrs.

-Cementitious materials, as the most commonly used construction materials, are the main focus of this course and variety of cementitious materials including Portland and non-Portland cements, supplementary cementitious materials, concrete and sprayed concrete (shotcrete), and grouts with their needed additional constituents are covered in this course.
+(II) Cementitious materials, as the most commonly used construction materials, are the main focus of this course and variety of cementitious materials including Portland and non-Portland cements, supplementary cementitious materials, concrete and sprayed concrete (shotcrete), and grouts with their needed additional constituents are covered in this course.
 This course provides a comprehensive treatment of engineering principles and considerations for proper design, production, placement and maintenance of high quality cementitious materials for infrastructure.
 In addition, cementitious materials and techniques used for ground improvement purposes are covered in this course.
+Spring odd years.
 Prerequisite: CEEN 311.

 CEEN426.
 DURABILITY OF CONCRETE.
 3.0 Semester Hrs.

-This course will provide an in-depth overview of concrete properties relevant to deterioration, including transport, mechanical, physical, and chemical properties.
+(II) This course will provide an in-depth overview of concrete properties relevant to deterioration, including transport, mechanical, physical, and chemical properties.
 After this course, students should be able to identify, quantify, and mitigate against various deterioration mechanisms, such as freezing and thawing, sulfate attack, alkali-aggregate reactions, acid attack, and corrosion of steel rebar.
 This course will also illustrate how to test materials for durability (hands-on activities included) and ways in which construction methods may affect durability.
 Students will learn the strengths and limitations of the worlds most ubiquitous building material.

 CEEN430.
 ADVANCED STRUCTURAL ANALYSIS.
 3.0 Semester Hrs.